Family-Based Therapy via Telehealth

-We have worked hard to incorporate FBT into the telehealth services we are currently offering for adolescent PHP.
+We have worked hard to incorporate FBT into the Virtual Treatment we are currently offering for adolescent PHP.
 Through telehealth PHP, adolescents are now receiving intensive care that also involves the family and integrates FBT principles.

 The child is living at home, which we want.
 Parents are providing food and meals, which we want.
 Parents are always aware of what is happening, which we want.
 And parents are able, if they want, to speak directly to their child’s care providers.
 Treatment teams and families can work together in supporting the child, more closely than would be possible if the child were at a treatment center.
 With telehealth, we can also extend the reach much farther into all the areas we serve.